AlaskaAirlines/auro-flightline/demo/dotCompliance.md

 [Change of Gauge flights](https://www.travelweekly.com/Mark-Pestronk/Agents-must-identify-change-of-gauge-services)  are flights with the same flight number, but with an equipment swap at an intermediate stop.

-This is a pain point for guests with physical disabilities whom may not expect to need to depart the aircraft.
+<auro-alerts information>Change of Gauge flights are a pain point for guests with physical disabilities whom may not expect to need to depart the aircraft.
 Even with the physical change of planes, these flights are still considered Direct.
-Qantas runs a COG JFK-SYD.
+Qantas runs a COG JFK-SYD.</auro-alerts>

 ## Nonstop (SEAEWR)